xpepper/poker-hands-kata/README.md

 [PokerHands Kata](http://codingdojo.org/kata/PokerHands/)

 ### TODO

-* Building a Card is not easy (new Card(Value.Three, suit) vs some of builder / factory).

 * From simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)
     * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)